 create_transaction_mbeans specifies whether to create OTS management objects.
-Default to false.

-enabled

-enabled specifies whether management is enabled.
-Defaults to false meaning management is disabled.

-jmx_httpd_enabled

-jmx_httpd_enabled specifies whether the OTS management objects are available via JMX over HTTP.
-Defaults to false.

-transaction_manager_name

-transaction_manager_name specifies the name of the OTS transaction manager.
-Defaults to OTS Lite Transaction Manager.

-jmx_httpd_port

-jmx_httpd_port specifies the HTTP port number used when jmx_httpd_enabled is set to true.
-Defaults to 8082.

-plugins:poa

-This namespace contains variables to configure the CORBA POA plugin.
-It contains the following variables:

-- ClassName - root_name

-className specifies the Java class in which the poa plugin resides.
-This is specified as follows:

-plugins:poa:ClassName = "com.iona.corba.poa.POAPlugIn";
+Default to false. enabled enabled specifies whether management is enabled.
+Defaults to false meaning management is disabled. jmx_httpd_enabled jmx_httpd_enabled specifies whether the OTS management objects are available via JMX over HTTP.
+Defaults to false. transaction_manage er_name transaction_manager_name specifies the name of the OTS transaction manager.
+Defaults to OTS Lite Transaction Manager. jmx_httpd_port jmx_httpd_port specifies the HTTP port number used when jmx_httpd_enabled is set to true.
+Defaults to 8082. plugins:poa This namespace contains variables to configure the CORBA POA plugin.
+It contains the following variables: ClassNameroot name • internal_orb_name ClassName ClassName specifies the Java class in which the poa plugin resides.
+This is specified as follows: plugins:poa:ClassName = "com.iona.corba.poa.POAPlugIn"; root_name root_name specifies the name of the root POA, which is added to all fully-qualified POA names generated by that POA.
+If this variable is not set, the POA treats the root as an anonymous root, effectively acting as the root of the location domain. internal_orb_name internal_orb_name specifies the name of the POA internal ORB.
+By default, this is set to the IT_POAInternalORB string with the application ORB name added (IT_POAInternalORB.myorbname).
+For example: plugins:poa:internal_orb_name="IT_POAInternalORB.myorbname";

+You can override the default name by setting this variable to a different string value.
+For example:

+plugins:poa:internal_orb_name="MyInternalOrbName";